Accommodation & Student Support

 Process and application:

 If you are offered a place at the National Centre for Circus Arts we can also help you apply for the Disabled Students Allowance (DSA), where appropriate, and help you arrange any specialist support you may be entitled to.
 This can help cover the cost of specialist equipment necessary for your studies, including software and study skills tuition.
 Unlike a student loan DSA does not have to be repaid.
 Applications are made through your awarding body, for example Student Finance England.
 In order to apply for DSA the awarding body will require evidence of any impairment or disability.
 This may be proof from a Doctor or by an Educational Psychologist.
 If you require evidence from an Educational Psychologist the National Centre for Circus Arts can arrange this for you once you have begun your course.
-From 2015/16, £200 will be available (via application) to DSA recipients from England to pay towards their specialist equipment allowance that is not funded by the Government.

 Mental Health and Wellbeing